 If staying out late isn’t your thing and you’re usually in bed by 8 pm, be like Cinderella and leave the party early.
 There’s no need to break from your usual routine during the festive season, especially if one party could leave you bedridden for a few days.

 Parties are supposed to be fun and are a good way to meet new people.
 Contact the host beforehand to let them know of your dietary/ health requirements.
 They will want you to have a good time as well.
 If you don’t want to discuss your illness with a stranger, then you don’t have to.

-What are you tips for enjoying parties as a Spoonie?
+What are you tips for how to survive New Year’s Eve parties as a Spoonie?